-- Dine Citizens et al v.
-Bureau of Indian Affairs, 9th Circuit, July 29, 2019; affirming district court dismissal of case pursuant to FRCP 19 and based on tribal sovereign immunity (argued)
+- Dine Citizens et al. v.
+Bureau of Indian Affairs (9th Circuit, July 29, 2019); affirming district court dismissal of a case pursuant to FRCP 19 and based on tribal sovereign immunity (argued)

 - Figueroa v.
 BNSF, 351 Or 142 (2017); ordering circuit court to dismiss case against BNSF Railway Company based on lack of general personal jurisdiction.

 - SAIF v.
-Hoffman, 193 Or App 750 (2004) upholding insurer responsibility for hearing loss claim in workers compensation case
+Hoffman, 193 Or App 750 (2004); upholding insurer responsibility for a hearing loss claim in a workers’ compensation case

 Memberships & Awards